FreeBSD/ia64 5.2.1-RELEASE Hardware Notes

 This section describes the devices currently known to be supported by with FreeBSD on the IA-64 platform.
 Other configurations may also work, but simply have not been tested yet.
 Feedback, updates, and corrections to this list are encouraged.

 Where possible, the drivers applicable to each device or class of devices is listed.
 If the driver in question has a manual page in the FreeBSD base distribution (most should), it is referenced here.
+Information on specific models of supported devices, controllers, etc. can be found in the manual pages.

 IDE/ATA controllers ( ata(4) driver)